maplight/votersedge-static-pages/en/how-we-get-our-data.md

 ## How we get our data

-The specific types of data, sources, and methodologies used create Voter’s Edge can vary by state.
+The specific types of data, sources, and methodologies used to create Voter’s Edge vary by state.
 Please visit the applicable state page for details.

 [California](www.votersedge.org/ca/page/how-we-get-our-data)